Distributed Multivariate Regression Modeling For Selecting Biomarkers Under Data Protection Constraints: SUMMARY

-Data protection constraints frequently require a distributed analysis of data, i.e., individual-level data remains at many different sites, but analysis nevertheless has to be performed jointly.
-The corresponding aggregated data is often exchanged manually, requiring explicit permission before transfer, i.e., the number of data calls and the amount of data should be limited.
-Thus, only simple aggregated summary statistics are typically transferred with just a single call.
-This does not allow for more complex tasks such as variable selection.
-As an alternative, we propose a multivariable regression approach for identifying important markers by automatic variable selection based on aggregated data from different locations in iterative calls.
+The discovery of clinical biomarkers requires large patient cohorts and is aided by a pooled data approach across institutions.
+In many countries, data protection constraints, especially in the clinical environment, forbid the exchange of individual-level data between different research institutes, impeding the conduct of a joint analyses.
+To circumvent this problem, only non-disclosive aggregated data is exchanged, which is often done manually and requires explicit permission before transfer, i.e., the number of data calls and the amount of data should be limited.
+This does not allow for more complex tasks such as variable selection, as only simple aggregated summary statistics are typically transferred.
+Other methods have been proposed that require more complex aggregated data or use input data perturbation, but these methods can either not deal with a high number of biomarkers or lose information.
+Here, we propose a multivariable regression approach for identifying biomarkers by automatic variable selection based on aggregated data in iterative calls, which can be implemented under data protection constraints.
+The approach can be used to jointly analyze data distributed across several locations.
 To minimize the amount of transferred data and the number of calls, we also provide a heuristic variant of the approach.
-When performing a global data standardization, the proposed methods yields the same results as when pooling individual-level data.
-In a simulation study, the information loss introduced by a local standardization is seen to be minimal.
+When performing global data standardization, the proposed method yields the same results as pooled individual-level data analysis.
+In a simulation study, the information loss introduced by local standardization is seen to be minimal.
 In a typical scenario, the heuristic decreases the number of data calls from more than 10 to 3, rendering manual data releases feasible.
-To make our approach widely available for application, we provide an implementation on top of the DataSHIELD framework.\\ $ $\\ Keywords: Boosting; Distributed Analysis; Data Protection Constraints; Multivariable Prognostic Score; DataSHIELD \\[1pc]
+To make our approach widely available for application, we provide an implementation of the heuristic version incorporated in the DataSHIELD framework.\\ $ $\\ Keywords: Boosting; Distributed Learning; Data Protection Constraints; Multivariable Prognostic Score; DataSHIELD \\[1pc]